 This blog forms part of a series where we discuss common themes and trends that have been identified over the previous month.

-There has been a marked increase in demand from companies that are new to Invoice Finance, from both early-stage & more mature businesses.
-This bucks the trend of the wider (full book) invoice finance market which has been static for years.
+- There has been a marked increase in demand from companies that are new to Receivables Finance, from both early-stage & more mature businesses.
+This bucks the trend of the wider (full book) receivables finance market which has been static for years.

-Companies which have previously used Invoice Finance, seeking a more flexible, short term solution to fund a specific customer or contract.
+- Companies which have previously used Receivables Finance, seeking a more flexible, short term solution to fund a specific customer or contract.

-Increase in enquiries from current users of Invoice Finance where the existing provider is restricting funding due to concentration risk or export exposure – i.e. looking for a ‘top up’ facility from us to run alongside existing Invoice Finance facilities.
+- Increase in enquiries from current users of Receivables Finance where the existing provider is restricting funding due to concentration risk or export exposure – i.e. looking for a ‘top up’ facility from us to run alongside existing Receivables Finance facilities.

-Strong pipeline of SMEs looking for export funding with a particular focus on the US market.
+- Strong pipeline of SMBs looking for export funding with a particular focus on the US market.

-Increase in import/export industry approaches for Invoice Finance.
+- Increase in import/export industry approaches for Receivables Finance.

-The SMB market seems to be more educated and therefore more open to alternative and Invoice Financing.
+- The SMB market seems to be more educated and therefore more open to alternative and Receivables Financing.

-🇬🇧🇮🇪 Cashflow management is an increasing challenge for SME’s, with key buyers extending terms it is a key reason for businesses approaching Accelerated Payment.
+- 🇬🇧🇮🇪 Cashflow management is an increasing challenge for SMBs, with key buyers extending terms it is a key reason for businesses approaching Accelerated Payment.